Types of solar panel

 It is cheaper to produce silicon wafers in polycrystalline form, as the conditions for growth do not need to be as tightly controlled.
 In this form, a number of interlocking silicon crystals grow together.
 Panels based on these cells are cheaper per unit area than monocrystalline panels - but they are also less efficient.
 In terms of pounds-per-watt, there is not a great deal of difference between the panels.
 Here are a few poly panels that we supply:

-100W Midsummer Polycrystalline Solar Panel
+100W Perlight Polycrystalline Solar Panel

 Best-value 100W solar panel with silver frame and polycrystalline cells built to our own specifications.
 Suitable for 12V systems.
+12 year warranty and MCS certified.

 Monocrystalline solar cells